itrummer/NaturalMiner/README.md

 # Reproducing Paper Experiments

 The experiments presented in the associated VLDB paper can be reproduced using the files in the `src/nminer/eval` folder.
 Execute `run_single.py` to run experiments that summarize different items separately.
 Before doing so, make sure to uncomment all relevant baselines in the main function (starting from Line 232).
-The data to summarize must be stored in a Postgres database.
+The data to summarize must be stored in a Postgres database, you find the corresponding data [here](https://drive.google.com/file/d/131r8WJexU1JsmIL4Gyx9EFIZXdOTbeX7/view?usp=sharing).
 The script takes several input parameters:
 - The name of the Postgres database containing data to summarize.
 - The user name of the Postgres database (it is assumed that no password is required).
 - The name of the output file, containing generated data summaries.